 Diversity creates greater flexibility and increased potential responses to challenges – the more variations available to respond to a shock, the greater the ability to absorb the shock.
 Resilience in nature is enabled through the availability of a variety options to fall back on in times of disturbance – the gist being, don’t put all your eggs in one basket (or two supermarkets).
-Activist and author Chip Ward describes the value of diversity well in this .
+Activist and author Chip Ward describes the value of diversity well in this blog post.
 For humans, diversity can include a variety of food and energy sources, economic industries, cultures and skills within the community, land use, transport options and institutions.
 Cities such as Berlin or Bangkok are home to a rich diversity of people, cultures, existing groups, and resources, particularly in comparison to their rural counterparts.
 All these offer incredible opportunities for innovation, research, cross-cultural exchanges, global networking and social change.
 It’s worth noting though, that where socio-cultural diversity may emerge naturally in our cities, diversity in transport infrastructure, energy and food sources requires planning and governance to put in place.

 Modularity refers to the relationships between the independent parts of a system.
 Ecosystems, for example, can consist of distinct niches or habitats, like a pond or woodland, and while these subsystems may interact with each other, they are also largely self-reliant and self-regulating.
 Each niche has the capacity to continue functioning if another one fails.
 This allows the system as a whole the opportunity to reorganise itself, and enhances its capacity to absorb shocks.
 In our communities, developing resilience may mean supporting each ‘module’ – or each town, or city, or neighbourhoods within cities – to strengthen its own local economic base and provide as much of its own basic necessities as possible.
 According to Rob Hopkins, initiator of the Transition Towns concept (which has inspired a global localisation movement), “local food systems, local investment models, all add to modularity, meaning that we engage with the wider world but from an ethic of networking and information sharing rather than of mutual dependence”.
 To date, there are over 975 Transition Initiatives around the world.
 This includes urban initiatives such as London’s Transition Brixton, Melbourne’s Transition Darebin, and Transition Sydney.
 Building self-reliance into our cities, at the elemental and systemic level increases their resilience to any external and internal shifts.